Welcome

 Identification and Preservation

-The first step is to identify potential sources of relevant ESI (e.g., servers, laptops, mobile devices, cloud storage, backup tapes) and the types of data they hold.
+The first step is to identify potential sources of relevant ESI (e.g., servers, laptops, mobile devices, cloud storage, enterprise applications, instant messaging platforms, shared drives, third-party repositories, backup tapes) and the types of data they hold.
+This often involves creating a data map of systems, custodians, and retention policies.
 Once identified, this data must be preserved to prevent loss or alteration.
-This often involves issuing a 'litigation hold' notice within an organisation.
+This typically involves issuing a 'litigation hold' notice within an organisation, suspending routine deletion (including auto-deletion on messaging platforms), preserving device images for key custodians if proportionate, and instructing IT to prevent changes to relevant custodians’ data.

 Collection and Processing